-Ten years ago, an anonymous screed sparked a firestorm amongst music critics and rock nerds.
-Following up with the targets of the Rock Critical List and reassessing the finger pointing.
+Among music critics and rock nerds, an anonymous screed sparked a firestorm of accusations and wounded egos.
+Following up with the targets of the Rock Critical List.

 Next month, one book will be crowned America’s funniest.
 Reviewing this year’s candidates for the Thurber Prize for American Humor, and tiptoeing through the doo-doo.

 The plan: 10 cafés, 10 macchiatos, one morning, by bike.
 Embarking on an adventure that can be described in only one way.

 In anticipation of the South by Southwest music festival, which begins today in Austin, Texas, more than a thousand acts—almost twice as many as last year—offered an mp3 to showcase their sound.
 We listened to them all.